-Special Precautions & Warnings:Pregnancy: Flaxseed oil is POSSIBLY UNSAFE in pregnancy.
-Some research suggests that flaxseed oil might increase the change of premature birth when taken during the second or third trimesters of pregnancy.
-Pregnant women should avoid taking flaxseed oil.
+Special Precautions & Warnings:Pregnancy: Flaxseed oil is POSSIBLY UNSAFE when taken by mouth during pregnancy.
+Some research suggests that flaxseed oil might increase the chance of premature birth when taken during the second or third trimesters of pregnancy.
+However, other research suggests that taking flaxseed oil might be safe starting from the second or third trimester and continuing until delivery.
+Until more is known, pregnant women should avoid taking flaxseed oil.

 Breast-feeding: There isn’t enough reliable information available about the safety of flaxseed oil during breast-feeding.
 Stay on the safe side and avoid using flaxseed oil while breast-feeding until more is known.

 Bleeding disorders: Flaxseed oil might increase the risk of severe bleeding in patients with bleeding disorders.
 Talk to your healthcare provider before using flaxseed oil if you have a bleeding disorder.

 Surgery: Flaxseed oil might increase the risk of bleeding during and after surgery.
 Stop using it at least 2 weeks before a scheduled surgery.

 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with FLAXSEED OIL

 Flaxseed oil might slow blood clotting.
 Taking flaxseed oil along with medications that also slow clotting might increase the chances of bruising and bleeding.